- What is the Free Netflix for a Year Scam?

 Due to the pandemic, Netflix is giving everyone a free 1-year subscription to help you stay at home.
 Get yours here cu19w.com/doljW061xl

-You Click on the Link to Claim Free Netflix for a Year
+You Click the Link to Claim a Free Netflix Account

 The scammer provides a link in all the above versions of this scam, inviting you to either take a survey or claim the offer.